alc9026/ACPCSM/README.md

 # ACPCSM
-Repository Representing progress in the independent study course of Alternative Career Paths for Computer Science Maors
+Repository Representing progress in the independent study course of Alternative Career Paths for Computer Science Majors